Ms. Regina "Gina" Sims

 VISION

-Be recognized across the DoD enterprise as an impactful source of technological innovation.
-Continue to streamline pathways for small businesses to engage with the DoD, fostering a collaborative environment to transition and commercialize technologies that bolster national security and operational effectiveness.
+Be recognized across the DoW enterprise as an impactful source of technological innovation.
+Continue to streamline pathways for small businesses to engage with the DoW, fostering a collaborative environment to transition and commercialize technologies that bolster national security and operational effectiveness.

 GOALS

-• Stimulate technological innovation for DoD to maintain technological superiority and military readiness to deter U.S. adversaries’ military operations.
+• Stimulate technological innovation for DoW to maintain technological superiority and military readiness to deter U.S. adversaries’ military operations.

 • Increase private sector commercialization of federal R&D to increase competition, productivity, and economic growth.